clearclar/trajectoree/README.md

 Animal movement data can be accessed through the [move package](https://cran.r-project.org/web/packages/move/index.html).
 Instructions on how to install rgee can be found [here](https://github.com/r-spatial/rgee).
 Further information on the [ctmm package](https://ctmm-initiative.github.io/ctmm/) an learning resources can be found [here](https://animove.org/elearning/).
+Installation instructions of rgee can be found [here](https://github.com/r-spatial/rgee).
 ## Usage
 ## Installation
 ```